Portadown F.C.: Demotion (2008)

-Top-flight return (2009–10)
+Top-flight Return, European Football and Cup finals (2009–15)

 Portadown qualified to play UEFA Europa League football in the 2010–11 season on account of being runners-up in the 2009–10 Irish Cup to Linfield.
 They famously defeated professional side and Latvian champions Skonto 2–1 on aggregate to advance to the second qualifying round.
 It was their first win in European competition since 1974.
 The second qualifying round first leg match was played at Shamrock Park on 15 July 2010, with Richard Lecky scoring the opening goal against Azerbaijani champions FK Qarabağ, but two second-half goals from Afran Ismayilov saw the away side take a 2–1 lead back home for the second leg on 22 July.
 The second leg in Baku ended 1–1 with The Ports taking the lead through a free-kick from Kevin Braniff.
 Despite an effort against the Azerbaijani champions, it was not enough for The Ports to progress to the next round and they were eliminated 3–2 on aggregate.

 The 2011–12 season saw The Ports recover and mount a title challenge that was largely spearheaded by Welsh striker Matthew Tipton, with themselves and Linfield the runaway leaders in the race.
 However, The Ports challenge began to fade following an injury to Tipton, and Linfield finished comfortably as champions.

+The 2012–13 season saw Matthew Tipton sign for champions Linfield and another European win against Macedonian side Shkëndija in the summertime.
+The Ports would take on Slaven Belupo of Croatia in the next round, with the promise of a mouth watering tie against La Liga side Athletic Bilbao should they progress.
+Any hopes of progression were quickly dashed when the Ports lost 6–0 at the Gradski stadion Ivan Kušek-Apaš, being hampered by the unavailability of goalkeeper David Miskelly, with a respectable 4–2 defeat at Shamrock Park ending the clubs time in Europe, its last to date.

-The 2012–13 season saw Matthew Tipton sign for champions Linfield and Portadown sent a strong message to rivals when it was announced they had beaten strong competition from The Blues for Shamrock Rovers striker Gary Twigg, who scored on his debut, although The Ports could only muster a seventh-place finish.
+The Ports would make waves in the transfer market in January when it was announced they had beaten strong competition from The Blues for Shamrock Rovers striker Gary Twigg, who scored on his league debut against Donegal Celtic, although The Ports could only muster a seventh-place finish in quite a disappointing season.